State-of-the-art Embeddings with Video-free Segmentation of the Source VoxCeleb Data: Proposed method

 \subsection{Utilization of unknown speakers' segments}

-Aiming to utilize segments containing speech of speakers different from the target ones, we devise a new training method.
+Aiming to utilize segments containing speech of speakers different from the target ones (i.e., those not classified as belonging to the target speaker by the model obtained during the first stage), we devise a new training method.
 It enables training with an extra unknown class and, as a result, allows us to increase the size of the training corpus.

-Consider that $T$ is a set of numerical labels of known speakers and $\mc{F}_{\mr{id}}$ maps the example to its corresponding label.
-For each mini-batch, a second-stage model provides logits $\mb{L} \in \mathbb{R}^{|B| \times |T|}$, with B representing a set of mini-batch examples.
-Our proposed method extends the logits by adding one class without introducing a new prototype leading to logits $\mb{L}' \in \mathbb{R}^{|B| \times (|T|+1)}$.
+Consider that $N$ is a set of numerical labels of known speakers and $\mc{F}_{\mr{id}}$ maps the example to its corresponding label.
+For each mini-batch, a second-stage model provides logits $\mb{L} \in \mathbb{R}^{|B| \times |N|}$, with B representing a set of mini-batch examples.
+Our proposed method extends the logits by adding one class without introducing a new prototype, leading to logits $\mb{L}' \in \mathbb{R}^{|B| \times (|N|+1)}$.
 For each example $b \in B$ in a mini-batch, we set the logit of the additional class as follows:

-where $B_T = \{i | i \in B \land \mc{F}_{\mr{id}}(i) \in T \}$ represents a set of examples in a mini-batch with known speaker identities.
+where $B_N = \{i | i \in B \land \mc{F}_{\mr{id}}(i) \in N \}$ represents a set of examples in a mini-batch with known speaker identities.
 For examples with known labels, we set the expected logit of the unknown class to zero.
 Recalling that logits are scaled cosine similarities, zero corresponds to the perpendicularity of extracted embedding and imagined embedding of the other class.
 Empirically, embeddings that are perpendicular to each other belong to different speakers.
 In the case of an example for which the label is unknown, we set its logit to an expected logit the network would yield for the target class at a given point of training.
 We estimate the expectation over one mini-batch.
 In turn, a loss for the example with an unknown label can be decreased by decreasing the probability of all known classes.
 Hence, the network is encouraged to model the differences between those known speakers having similar characteristics with the unknown speakers, further increasing the discriminability of the embeddings.